-Developer workflow with local tests using Docker Compose
+Rapid development workflow - tests with Docker Compose

 Recently, I did a presentation about my development workflow for back-end applications.